schivei/ol-source-gmaps-tms/README.md

-# openlayers3-google-tile
-The Google Maps TMS Layer for Openlayers 3
+# Google Maps Tiles for OpenLayers 3